-- Certification by the specialist of the medical need for the member to utilize the specialist as a PCP. - A statement signed by the specialist that he or she is willing to accept responsibility for the coordination of all of the member's health-care needs. - Signature of the member on the completed Request for Specialist as PCP Form.
+- Certification by the specialist of the medical need for the member to utilize the specialist as a PCP. - A statement signed by the specialist that they are willing to accept responsibility for the coordination of all of the member's health-care needs. - Signature of the member on the completed Request for Specialist as PCP Form.